Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ## Development Environment Setup

-### Install Google Cloud SDK
+### Install and initialize Google Cloud SDK
 The Google Cloud SDK is principally a command line tool that allows you to interact with Google Cloud from your local machine and perform various tasks.
-You can download and install the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs/quickstart).
+You can download, install, and initialize the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs/quickstart).

 ### Download Cloud SQL proxy
 You can download and setup the Cloud SQL proxy by following [these instructions](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy).
 Take note of where you download the proxy script.
 You will need to run it often, so keep it in a place that's easy to reference.